pfork/software/README.md

 selected backend.
 When decrypting/verifying messages the ASCII armor headers are used to distinguish between the backends to be used.

+### kmleon Limitations

+There are some limitations on the backends:

+ - only the gnupg backend supports clearsigning and non-detached signatures.
+ - the pitchfork backend cannot handle multiple recipients.
+ - the pitchfork does not support importing keys - you have to use the `pitchfork` kex procedure for that.

 ## pitchfork.sh

 `pitchfork.sh` is a convenience wrapper around `pitchfork`.
 It handles